 Flood Mitigation Programme

-Council has made its Flood Mitigation Programme a priority.
+Council made its Coffs Creek Catchment Flood Mitigation Programme a priority after the 2009 floods.
 It includes four flood detention basins.

-The Programme was forecast to cost $12m.
-The funds were secured through a $6m loan and a special rate variation that raised $6m in total.
+Funds for the Programme were secured through a $6m loan and a special rate variation that raised $6m in total.

 Detention Basins' Current Status